Analytical expressions for pulse profile of neutron stars in plasma environments: Analytical Approach

 It is now necessary to verify that the new expressions generalize the approximation presented by Beloborodov, improving it substantially when considering a plasma environment.

 With this purpose, we plot the $\theta$ and $\theta_a$ curves as a function of $\delta$, comparing the results obtained by numerical integration and by the analytical approximation, in order to get a general idea about the errors produced by our approximation.
-Since we want to know the largest errors introduced by our model, we take the case with $R=4$ and $Q=0.99$ (cf. footnote \eqref{footbel}).
+Since we want to know the ``standard'' errors introduced by our model, we take $R=4M$ (cf. footnote \eqref{footbel}) and $q^*=-(0.50M)^2$.
 On the other hand, since the development of the analytical approximation assumes small $\epsilon$, we only take values up to $\epsilon=0.5$.
-The results are shown in Table \ref{fig:AA_TR_tvd}.
+The results are shown in Fig. \ref{fig:AA_TR_tvd}.

 It can be seen that the deviations of the analytical trajectory are negligible when $\delta$ is small and that they increase as $\delta$ becomes larger, so studying the error produced for the marginal ray ($\delta=\pi/2$ and $b_{max}$) will be of great interest for our analysis.
 Let us note that the analytical approximation tends to overestimate the value of $\theta_{max}$, resulting in a larger visible area of the stellar surface.
 Such a defect will have an impact on the pulse profiles, since a larger visible area implies a larger lensing contribution.
 Particularly for the constant plasma case ($h=0$) there is a range of $\delta$ values for which $\theta$ is underestimated by the analytical approximation.
-However, we see that as we get closer to $\delta=\pi/2$, $\theta$ becomes overestimated, reaching for GHS the maximum value allowed by the approach, $\theta_a=\pi$.
+However, we see that as we get closer to $\delta=\pi/2$, $\theta$ becomes overestimated, {reaching in some cases the maximum value allowed by the approach, $\theta_a=\pi$. }

-As we saw before, in RN we obtain a lower percentage of visible surface when increasing the charge $Q$ than in GHS.
-For this reason, the deviations are smaller in RN, since it does not have such extreme marginal rays.
-At the same time, we confirm that the visible surface also decreases with increasing $\epsilon$.